Sexuality and gender identity–based cultures: East Asia

-Activism and Advocacy
+Activism and advocacy

 Early movements

 Two black men actors, one dressed in drag.

 LGBTQ+ activism in the United States can be traced back to William Dorsey Swann, the first known person to openly identify as a "queen of drag."
 In the late 1800s, Swann organized one of the earliest documented LGBTQ+ gatherings, where attendees, primarily men, dressed in women's clothing, marking an early form of organized resistance against discrimination.
 In 1924, Henry Gerber, a German immigrant and early gay rights advocate, founded the Society for Human Rights in Chicago, one of the first organizations in the U.S. dedicated to advancing homosexual rights.
 Gerber wrote about homosexual oppression in an attempt to build solidarity and advocate for the community.

 In 1950, activist Harry Hay founded the Mattachine Society, one of the earliest enduring LGBTQ+ rights organizations in the U.S. The society worked to raise awareness, educate members, and connect the pursuit of social justice with LGBTQ+ rights.
 In 1955, Del Martin and Phyllis Lyon established the Daughters of Bilitis, the first organization in the U.S. devoted specifically to lesbian advocacy, providing support, and promoting visibility for lesbian women.

+Gay liberation movement (1969-1980s)

+In 1969, police raided the Stonewall inn gay bars, which sparked the Stonewall riots and then a slew of LGBT protests for the next two decades aiming to end discrimination against gay people.
+Gay activism rose exponentially, and this time period was called the Gay Liberation movement.